dtemkin/dtemkin.github.io/_posts/2019-01-26-Bezos-Letters.md

 #### Coherence Measures

-{% include /static/bezos/bezos-coherences.html %}
+{% includes /static/bezos/bezos-coherences.html %}

 The assessment of Coherence measures revealed that the optimal model was one with 5 topics.
 Then I used pyLDAviz to display the generated topics and below was the result

 #### LDA Visualization

-{% include /static/bezos/bezos-ldaviz.html %}
+{% includes /static/bezos/bezos-ldaviz.html %}

 #### LDA Topics & Interpretation

-{% include /static/bezos/topic-table.html %}
+{% includes /static/bezos/topic-table.html %}

 Finally, what I learned from a topic model of Jeff Bezos' shareholder letters from the last 20 years -